 The entrance to the trail is across the street from Hacienda Palo Maria, on the left side of the highway if you’re coming from the city.

-You get here on your own by taking the orange bus from Basilio Badillo in Zona Romantica, or getting an Uber for about 200 pesos (10 USD).
+You get here on your own by taking the orange bus from Basilio Badillo in Zona Romantica or getting an Uber for about 200 pesos (10 USD).

 Many people get a guide for the Palo Maria waterfalls hike, but you can also get here on your own by taking the orange bus from Basilio Badillo in Zona Romantica and getting off at Puente Palo Maria by the bridge.

 The hike to the first waterfall at Palo Maria is relatively straightforward.
-It’s a 2.7km out and back trail that follows along the river, and takes less than an hour.
+It’s a 2.7km out-and-back trail that follows along the river and takes less than an hour.

 If you’re an experienced hiker or feel like an adventure, you can climb up to several more above.

-El Eden Waterfall
+2. El Eden Waterfall

 They offer canopy tours, zip lines, and natural waterfalls and pools to relax in afterward, as well as a riverfront restaurant.

-There is a hiking trail that takes you from Mismaloya to El Eden de Mismaloya park, as well as day tours that will take you straight to the park for a full day of adventure.
+There is a hiking trail that takes you from Mismaloya to El Eden de Mismaloya Park, as well as day tours that will take you straight to the park for a full day of adventure.

-El Salto Waterfall
+3. El Salto Waterfall Puerto Vallarta

 El Salto waterfall is a unique phenomenon.
-It completely disappears during the dry season, and comes to life again once the rain starts.
+It completely disappears during the dry season and comes to life again once the rain starts.

 Don’t miss the chance to see it if you’re here at the right time, as I’ve been told it’s one of the most beautiful waterfalls in the region (I’ve yet to see it myself).

 It’s also one of the closest waterfalls to the city center, but the trail is a bit complicated, so you should be an experienced hiker or with someone who knows the way.
+It’s in Canopy River Park.

-Yelapa Waterfalls
+4. Yelapa Waterfalls Puerto Vallarta

 While you can visit as a day trip, I recommend making it a weekend getaway and staying at one of the fabulous eco-hotels.
 It’s one of Mexico’s best beach towns!